How Long Does It Take to Restore from iCloud

 - It is also quite reliable when you want to restore contacts, messages, WhatsApp or WeChat data from the backup you’ve created using iTransor/iTunes/iCloud.

-- It can also be used to export 18 types of data from your iOS device such as messages/iMessages, voice memos, notes, videos and more.
+- It can also be used to export 18 types of data from your iOS device with latest iOS 14/13 and older iOS systems. such as messages/iMessages, voice memos, notes, videos and more.

 How to Use iTransor to Backup iPhone Data